top of page

 The following checklist may assist:

-The rate per kilometer for claiming car expenses is 78 cents per kilometer for 2022–23.
-The ATO’s draft administrative approach for electric vehicles in PCG 2023/D1 indicates 4.2 cents per km will be allowed for these vehicle using the logbook method and for FBT purposes for 2022–23.
-You cannot claim both 78 cents per kilometer plus another 4.2 cents per kilometer.
+The rate per kilometer for claiming car expenses is 85 cents per kilometer for 2023–24 and 88c for 2023-2024.
+The ATO’s draft administrative approach for electric vehicles in PCG 2023/D1 indicates 4.2 cents per km will be allowed for these vehicle using the logbook method and for FBT purposes for 2022–23 and 2024.
+You cannot claim both fuel and electric cents per kilometer rates together.

 Refresh your understanding of the limited circumstances in which claims for conventional clothing are allowable, such as occupation-specific clothing, protective clothing, compulsory work uniforms and registered non-compulsory work uniforms (plus the cleaning of such clothing).

-The $250 non-deductible threshold for self-education expenses was removed from 1 July 2022.
+The $250 non-deductible threshold for self-education expenses was removed from 1 July 2022 and therefore is now deductable from the first cent.

-The ATO’s Occupation and industry specific guides are a useful reminder to your clients about what they can and cannot claim.
+The ATO’s Occupation and industry specific guides are a useful reminder to tax payers about what they can and cannot claim.

 Ensure clients declare all rental income received, and do not declare net rent (instead of gross rent) then claim expenses (such as property management fees) again against the net rent.